elemental/Elemental/doc/source/core/dist_matrix.rst

       diagonal, :math:`-1` denotes the subdiagonal, and :math:`+1` denotes the superdiagonal).

-   .. cpp:function:: void ScaleTrapezoidal( T alpha, Side side, Shape shape, int offset=0 )
+   .. cpp:function:: void ScaleTrapezoid( T alpha, Side side, Shape shape, int offset=0 )

       Scale the portion of the matrix determined by the above discussion by the scalar :math:`\alpha`.